 Meditation improves mindfulness, focus, and concentration; increases awareness, intuition, and

-insight; enhances energy and creativity; reduces stress, tension, and reactivity; manages anger, fear,
+insight; enhances energy and creativity; reduces stress, tension, and reactivity; helps to manage

-panic, anxiety, depression, addictions, and pain; lowers or raises and balances blood pressure;
+anger, fear, panic, anxiety, depression, addictive behavior, and pain; balances blood pressure;

-strengthens the immune system and can heal illness and disease; leads to inner peace, and awakens
+strengthens the immune system helping to prevent and heal illness and disease; leads to inner

-Steve Chappell has studied and practiced meditation with the Self Realization Fellowship, Ananda
+Steve Chappell, M.S., E-RYT, has studied and practiced meditation with the Self Realization

-Marga Society, Kripalu Center for Yoga and Health, Siddha Yoga Dham Association, Himalayan
+Fellowship, Ananda Marga Society, Kripalu Center for Yoga and Health, Siddha Yoga Dham

-Institute of Yoga, The Hard & The Soft Astanga Yoga Institute, Insight Meditation Society,
+Association, Himalayan Institute of Yoga, The Hard & The Soft Astanga Yoga Institute, Insight

-Vipassana Meditation Center, Kwan Um School of Zen, and Gar Drolma Buddhist Center.
-His
+Meditation Society, Vipassana Meditation Center, Kwan Um School of Zen, and Gar Drolma

-teachings of Larry Rosenberg, Rebecca Bradshaw, Zen Master Seung Sahn, Daniel Terragno Roshi,
+influenced by the teachings of Larry Rosenberg, Rebecca Bradshaw, Zen Master Seung Sahn,

-Swami Muktananda, Paramahansa Yogananda, Swami Rama, H.H. the Dalai Lama, H.E.
-Garchen
+Daniel Terragno Roshi, Swami Muktananda, Paramahansa Yogananda, Swami Rama, H.H. the Dalai

-Rinpoche, Khenchen Konchog Gyaltshen Rinpoche, Baba Ram Das, Sally Kempton, Eckhart Tolle,
+Lama, H.E.
+Garchen Rinpoche, Khenchen Konchog Gyaltshen Rinpoche, Baba Ram Das, Sally

 Classes and private instruction are held at my studio in the Executive Building, Kettering, Ohio.